The Great Gatsby poster

 The inciting incident occurs at 16 minutes when Nick receives a personal invitation to one of Gatsby's legendary parties, making him one of the few actually invited.
 This draws him into Gatsby's orbit and the world of wealth and excess..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Nick agrees to arrange a reunion between Gatsby and Daisy at his cottage.
+This demonstrates the protagonist's commitment to Nick agrees to arrange a reunion between Gatsby and Daisy at his cottage.
 This active choice makes him complicit in Gatsby's dream and sets the central relationship in motion., moving from reaction to action.

 The Collapse moment at 106 minutes (74% through) represents the emotional nadir.
 Here, Myrtle Wilson is killed when Daisy, driving Gatsby's car, strikes her.
 This literal death marks the collapse of Gatsby's dream and foreshadows his own fate.
-The American Dream dies in the road., demonstrates the protagonist at their lowest point.
+The American Dream dies in the road., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 113 minutes initiates the final act resolution at 79% of the runtime.
 George Wilson learns the yellow car belonged to Gatsby.
 This false information (Gatsby wasn't driving) sets the tragic finale in motion.
 Nick's realization that Gatsby's dream is doomed comes too late., demonstrating the transformation achieved throughout the journey.